Gordon Hayward: Oklahoma City Thunder (2024)

 On February 8, 2024, Hayward was traded to the Oklahoma City Thunder in exchange for Dāvis Bertāns, Tre Mann, Vasilije Micić, a 2024 second-round pick, a 2025 second-round pick, and cash considerations.
 On February 22, Hayward made his Thunder debut, pulling in four rebounds in a 129–107 win over the Los Angeles Clippers.

 On August 1, 2024, Hayward announced on social media his retirement from professional basketball.

 Hayward with the USA men's national basketball team in 2014.

 National team career

 Hayward was selected as a member of the United States team for the 2009 FIBA Under-19 World Championship.
 Hayward averaged 10 points and 5.7 rebounds per game as Team USA won the championship.
 He was selected to the All-Tournament Team.

 In 2012, Hayward was selected as a member of the USA Basketball Select Team that trained against the United States Olympic team.

 In 2014, he was selected as a finalist for the United States FIBA Basketball World Cup team, but he did not make the final 12-man roster.

 In 2016, Hayward was named a finalist for the United States Olympic team.
 He ultimately withdrew his name from selection, citing "family obligations".

+Post-playing career

+On October 14, 2025, Hayward returned to Butler to serve as an executive basketball advisor for the school.